SMK121/CD-Pipeline-Jenkins-Job-1-2-3-Setup/README.md

 Error:

 merge: dev - not something we can merge

-Cause:
+Cause

-Jenkins only had the remote branch available:
+Jenkins only had access to the remote branch:

 origin/dev

-It did not have a local:
+It did not have a local branch called:

 dev

-branch.

 Fix

-The command was changed to:
+The merge command was changed to:

 git merge origin/dev